Singularities of free group character varieties: Introduction

-Theorem \ref{theorem1} and the observation that the reducible locus is non-empty for $n\geq 2$, does not immediately imply Theorem \ref{theorem2} since algebraic singularities may or may not be an obstruction to the existence of a Euclidean neighborhood.
-For example, both the varieties given by $xy=0$ and $y^2=x^3$ in $\C^2$ (or $\R^2$) are singular at the point $(0,0)$ but only the latter has a Euclidean neighborhood at the origin.
+Theorem \ref{theorem1} and the observation that the reducible locus is non-empty for $n\geq 2$, does not immediately imply Theorem \ref{theorem2} since algebraic singularities may or may not be an obstruction to the existence of a Euclidean neighborhood (topological singularities).
+For example, both the varieties given by $xy=0$ and $y^2=x^3$ in $\C^2$ (or $\R^2$) are (algebraically) singular at the point $(0,0)$ but only the latter has a Euclidean neighborhood at the origin.
+So, only the former is topologically singular.
+The variety $xy=0$ is reducible; an example of an irreducible variety that has an algebraic singularity that is also a topological singularity is the affine cone over $\cp^1\times\cp^1$ discussed in Section \ref{cohomaction}.